It is part of the Lucas Davenport #12 series and is a This detective mystery, mystery on 2001 and has 357 pages.

 Other books in this series include Rough Country

-Other books by this author that I've reviewed include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Night Prey, Easy Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause.
+Other books by this author include Rules of Prey, Shadow Prey, Eyes of Prey, Winter Prey, Silent Prey, Mind Prey, Night Prey, Sudden Prey, Easy Prey, Mortal Prey, Naked Prey, Hidden Prey, Broken Prey, Invisible Prey, Phantom Prey, Wicked Prey, Storm Prey, Buried Prey, Silken Prey, Stolen Prey, Field of Prey, Gathering Prey, Dark of the Moon, Heat Lightning, Rough Country, Bad Blood, Shock Wave, Mad River, Deadline, Storm Front, Extreme Prey, Escape Clause

 Twelfth in the Lucas Davenport detective mystery series and revolving around an unorthodox cop in Minneapolis.

 It’s been a year since Easy Prey, 11.

 What I like about this series is that it’s standard mystery/thriller reading, but Sandford’s characters come out so real.
 That encounter between Lucas and Jeff Baxter was great.
 They could be talking about golf or tennis, but they’re batting around ideas for a deal for a scumbag that Baxter is representing.
 There are the political issues when Rose Marie warns Lucas they’ll probably lose their jobs with the new mayor coming in; she doesn’t think any of the potential appointees would keep him.
 The media issues as we read how the police are manipulating the press.
 The cops and how they interact, and Lucas and Weather.